Format of Sesame Street: Original format

 The producers of Sesame Street, which premiered in 1969, used elements of commercial television such as music, humor, sustained action, and a strong visual style, in structuring the format of the show.
 They also used animation and live-action short films.
 The show's staff produced segments filmed in-studio with their human and Muppet cast and they contracted out the animations and short films (Note: For Sesame Street, "films" meant segments that depicted humans or real animals instead of animated characters.
 Morrow reported that films depicting animals were more popular than the ones with humans.) to independent producers.
 (Note: Animations made up 37 percent of an episode, films made up 17 percent, and Muppet segments 20 percent.)
 Co-creator Joan Ganz Cooney was the first to suggest that they use commercial-like 12–90-second shorts that consistently repeated several key concepts throughout an episode.
+Like other commercial sponsors, the narrator announced at the end of an episode that it was presented by the letters appearing in the commercials.
 The studio segments were written to concentrate on the African-American child, a key component of the show's audience.

 With all its raucousness and slapstick humor, Sesame Street became a sweet show, and its staff maintains that there is nothing wrong in that.